How to use the Paris Metro subway

 The Paris Metro runs from roughly 05:30 till 00:40 (5:30am – 12:40am) Sunday thru Thursday and 05:30 – 01:40 on Fridays, Saturdays and on days before a holiday.
 Frequency between most trains range from 2 minutes during rush hour up to 8-10 minutes during off hours, holidays, and sundays.

 Download a schedule/timetable of first and last Paris Metro trains.
 Updated January 2013.
+(Even though this is quite old, the times are roughly unchanged and the RATP has stopped producing this full schedule.)
 Times are approximate!
 This includes schedule of first/last Paris RER A (Disneyland) and RER B (airport) trains.

 The RATP offers a route planner via their website which can use street addresses, station names or well known locations to create a travel itinerary for you, including necessary connections and total travel time.
 Route options under “Criteria” can be chosen for fewest connections, least amount of walking and quickest route (the default).